Datum-Technology-Corporation/mio_cli_client/README.md

 Full Command List (`mio help CMD` for help on a specific command):
    Help and Shell/Editor Integration
-      help           Documentation for all mio commands
+      doctor         Runs a set of checks to ensure mio installation has what it needs to operate properly help           Prints documentation for mio commands

    Project and Code Management
       init           Starts project creation dialog